Gal-E/ID1545/docs/README.md

 <div id="theidea">
   <h3 class="headline">The Final Concept: <br>Basic wheelchair skills gamification</h3>
-  <span>For our final conecpt, we chose to focus on the first experience of a user with a wheel chair.
+  <span>For our final conecpt, we chose to focus on the first experience of a user with a wheelchair.
 We designed
    a connected wheelchair that helps teach basic wheelchair skills.
-Our goal is to use the connected prototype in order to test it with kids and perform user research. </span>
+Since being confined to this chair can be quite impactful and in worst case scenario lifechanging, we wanted to help these children to get used to this extension of their body in a fun way.
+Our goal with this prototype is to use the connected prototype in order to test it with kids and perform user research. </span>
-  <span class="highlight"> We want to test the ability of the gamification of the wheelchair experience to simplify and shorten the learning curve of basic wheel chair skills.</span>
+  <span class="highlight"> We want to test the posibility of gamifying the first time use of a wheelchair, in order to simplify and shorten the learning curve of basic wheel chair skills.</span>
   <br><br>
   <h4 class="secondary">Target Users:</h4>
  <ul>